 The thin solid line in Figure 4 shows our estimates of the interest rate elasticity of M1V1 based on the data before the break point (the first sub-period), and the thick line shows the double-log interest rate elasticity of M1V1 based on the data after the break point (the second sub-period).
 The dotted lines show the upper and lower bounds for the interest rate elasticities, which are the estimated coefficients plus and minus two standard errors, respectively.
 The estimates are based on FMOLS.
 The horizontal axis in Figure 4 corresponds to the break points of the sample.
 The break points are from 1986/I to 2000/IV.
-(We only report the results from 1989/I to 2000/I in the figure.)
 Figure 4 shows the double-log interest rate elasticities estimated from the two subsamples.
-The second period provides reasonable interest rate elasticities if we restrict the end of the sample period to before 1995.
+The second period provides reasonable interest rate elasticities of around -0.1.
+The first period yields statistically insignificant interest rate elasticities if we restrict the end of sample period to before 1995.
 The results suggest that the interest rate elasticities from the double-log specification are stable, especially if the sample includes only recent data.
 This finding is consistent with the results of Miyao (2003).